SmigorX/ContractChecker/README.md

 # ContractChecker
-Simple app to check stock available on to your corp and alliance.
+Simple app to check stock available on contracts for your corp and alliance.